gregorybchris/tuxc/README.md

 ## Tech stack

 This is a [Next.js](https://nextjs.org) app using [Tailwind CSS](https://tailwindcss.com) for styles and deployed on a free tier of [Vercel](https://vercel.com).
 A free tier of [Formspree](https://formspree.io) is used for collecting edits and new run submissions.
 The email <tuxc.org@gmail.com> is used to collect submissions.
 The same email was used to create the Formspree account.
-The Vercel account is owned by Chris Gregory (<christopher.b.gregory@gmail.com>).
+The Vercel account is owned by [Chris Gregory](mailto:christopher.b.gregory@gmail.com).
 [GoatCounter](https://www.goatcounter.com) is used for site analytics.
+Finally, the domain is registered with [GoDaddy](https://www.godaddy.com/) and owned by [Chris Gregory](mailto:christopher.b.gregory@gmail.com).

 ## App development